SleepLuvr/SleepLuvr/README.md

 At least I care more, am happier, and respect my friends' feelings than you do now~😘

-You don't like to let things slide, you always like to overreact and then complain a lot 😘😘🥶🤯🥺

-Who they hang out with is their business, why are you interfering? 🤑😍
+Who they hang out with is their business, why are you interfering?
+I didn't do anything to them, they like me, and I like them too.
+Are you forbidding us from being friends?
+As long as I don't treat them badly, that's fine? what's wrong with that?🤑😍

 <img src="36388eb93554088d10910a8dbe5fcb13.jpg" width="300">